 Example 1: Mother creates a revocable lifetime trust.
-On her death, the trustee is directed to make a distribution of \$100,000 to Daughter, and to hold the remainder in trust for Mother's descendants for the maximum period allowed under the jurisdiction's version of the Rule Against Perpetutities.
+On her death, the trustee is directed to make a distribution of \$100,000 to Daughter, and to hold the remainder in trust for Mother's descendants for the maximum period allowed under the jurisdiction's version of the Rule Against Perpetuities.
 Mother is survived by Daughter, Daughter's children, and Daughter's grandchildren, all of whom are children of Daughter's living children.
 Shortly after Mother's death, Daughter disclaims the \$100,000 outright gift.
 At the time of the creation of the trust, the \$100,000 gift is technically a future interest, vested in the Daughter subject to divestment through the exercise of Mother's power to revoke.
 At Mother's death, however, the power to revoke can no longer be exercised and the \$100,000 takes effect in possession and enjoyment, just as would a bequest of \$100,000 in Mother's will.
 Daughter's disclaimer passes the \$100,000 to Daughter's children.

-Disclaimers of interests that take effect in possession or enjoyment after the effective date of the instrument, which are analogous to future interests created by wills, are effective as of the effective date of the instrument but the interest passes to the disclaimant's descendants by representation who survive the date of distribution, or if none, as if the disclaimant had predeceased the date of distribution.
+Disclaimers of interests that take effect in possession or enjoyment after the time the instrument becomes irrevocable, which are analogous to future interests created by wills, are effective as of that time, but the interest passes to the disclaimant's descendants by representation who survive that time, or if none, as if the disclaimant had predeceased.
 The following example illustrates this provision:

 Example 2: Father creates a revocable lifetime trust.
-On his death the trust is to continue;

-the trustee is to pay the trust income to Daughter, and on her death the trust is to be distributed to her living descendants by representation.
-Father is survived by Daughter, Granddaughter, Granddaughter, Granddaughter and Grandson are Daughter's children.
+On his death the trust is to continue; the trustee is to pay the trust income to Daughter, and on her death the trust is to be distributed to her living descendants by representation.
+Father is survived by Daughter, Granddaughter, Granddaughter's two children, Grandson, and Grandson's two children.
+Both Granddaughter and Grandson are Daughter's children.
 Shortly after Father's death, Granddaughter disclaims her interest in the trust remainder.
-Because the interest is to come into possession or enjoyment after the effective date of the instrument (Father's death), the disclaimed interest will pass to Granddaughter's descendants who survive the date of distribution, which is Daughter's death.
+Because the interest is to come into possession or enjoyment after the time the instrument became irrevocable (Father's death), the disclaimed interest will pass to Granddaughter's descendants who survive the time of distribution, which is Daughter's death.

-In the usual situation, if the disclaimant is the beneficiary of a life insurance contract, the effective date of the instrument would be the insured's death.
-If the owner of the policy (which is often, but not necessarily, the insured) made an irrevocable beneficiary designation, however, the effective date of the instrument is the date of the making of the irrevocable beneficiary designation.
-Similarly, the beneficiary of an IRA who disclaims would be treated as predeceasing the death of the creator of the IRA, unless, of course, an irrevocable beneficiary designation is made at any earlier time, which time would be the effective date.
+In the usual situation, if the disclaimant is the beneficiary of a life insurance contract, the time the instrument becomes irrevocable would be the insured's death.
+If the owner of the policy (which is often, but not necessarily, the insured) made an irrevocable beneficiary designation, however, the relevant time is that of making of the irrevocable beneficiary designation.
+Similarly, the beneficiary of an IRA who disclaims would be treated as predeceasing the death of the creator of the IRA, unless, of course, an irrevocable beneficiary designation is made at any earlier time.

 Paragraphs (5), (6), and (7) state rules for delivery designed to insure that the disclaimer is delivered to the person or entity who has created the interest disclaimed or who has control of the property an interest in which has been disclaimed.
 If delivery is required to a trustee and no trustee is serving, the disclaimer must be filed with the appropriate court.
-There is no requirement as to when the disclaimer must be written.